SoftUni-Internal/interactive-content/EN/00-Intro-To-React-And-JSX/01-React-Overview.md

 [video src="https://videos.softuni.org/hls/Javascript/javascript-ReactJS/EN/01.ReactJS-Intro-To-React-And-JSX/Intro-to-ReactJS-7-Advantages-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-- **Easy to learn**: requires you to just be familiar with JavaScript on an intermediate level
+- **Easy to learn**: only requires intermediate-level JavaScript knowledge

 - Fast **performance**: Since anyone can view the source code, React is very robust and far less vulnerable to security breaches

 - Uses all **EcmaScript 6** features: this includes **promises**, **classes** and **modules**

-- Compatible with other libraries: The use of open standards enables **better compatibility** with other libraries, while also making **scalability** a breeze
+- Compatible with other libraries: The use of open standards enables **better compatibility** with other libraries, while also making **scalability** easier

 - Great **error reporting**: If anything goes wrong while running your app, React will inform you both on the **terminal** instance from which you launched your app, as well as in the **live version in your browser**